morepath/morepath/doc/compared.rst

-On top of this, if the framework want to allow reuse, extension and overrides the APIs tends to grow even more distinct with specialised use cases, or yet more new APIs will be grown.
+On top of this, if the framework want to allow reuse, extension and overrides the APIs tends to grow even more distinct with specialised use cases, or yet more new APIs are grown.

 Django is an example where configuration gained lots of knobs and buttons; another example is the original Zope.